jbcodeforce/aws-studies/docs/infra/index.md

 * G: applications that need a GPU.
 * T2/T3 for burstable instance: When the machine needs to process something unexpected (a spike in load for example), it can burst.
 Use burst credits to control CPU usage.

-[Graviton](https://aws.amazon.com/ec2/graviton/) processors designed by AWS for cloud workloads to optimize cost and energy consumption. (t4g.*, M6g.*, C7*)
+[Graviton](https://aws.amazon.com/ec2/graviton/) processors are designed by AWS for cloud workloads to optimize cost and energy consumption. (t4g.*, M6g.*, C7*)

 ### [EC2 Nitro System](https://aws.amazon.com/ec2/nitro/)

 Next generation of EC2.
 It uses new virtualization infrastructure and hypervisor.
 Supports IPv6, better I/O on EBS and better security.
-Name starts with C5, D5,...
+Name type starts with C5, D5,...

 vCPU represents thread running on core CPU.
-You can optimize vCPU allocation on the EC2 instance, once created, by updating the launch configuration.
+We can optimize vCPU allocation on the EC2 instance, once created, by updating the launch configuration.

 ### Launch types

 * **On demand**: short workload, predictable pricing, pay per second after first minute.
 No long term commitment.
 * **Reserved** for one or 3 years term, used for long workloads like database.
 Get discounted rate from on-demand.
 Up to 72% discount.
-You can buy and sell it in the marketplace.
+We can buy and sell it in the marketplace.
 * **Convertible reserved** instance for changing resource capacity over time.
 * **Scheduled reserved** instance for job based workload.
 * **Dedicated hosts** to book entire physical server and control instance placement. # years.
 BYOL.
 (Used to port Microsoft license) Can be on-demand or reserved.
 Most expensive solution.
-Use for example in the case where you deploy a database technology on an EC2 instance and the vendor license bills you based on the physical cores.
+Use for example in the case where we deploy a database technology on an EC2 instance and the vendor license bills we based on the physical cores.
 * **Capacity reservations**: reserve capacity in a specific AZ for any duration
 * **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing, stateless, containerized...